TF-DWGNet: A Directed Weighted Graph Neural Network with Tensor Fusion for Multi-Omics Cancer Subtype Classification: Real Data Experiments

 \subsection{Results and Discussion}

-\textbf{Graph Construction.} Table~\ref{tab:graphstats} summarizes the selected feature dimensions $p_i^*$ for each omics type ($i = 1, 2, 3$), which correspond to the number of nodes ($|V_i|$) in the constructed graphs.
-It also reports edge counts $|E_i|$ and the edge-to-node ratios $m_i = |E_i|/{p_i^*}$ that characterize graph sparsity.
-The selected dimensions range from 150 to 900, reflecting adaptive compression across datasets.
-Edge-to-node ratios vary from approximately two to nine, indicating that the learned graphs are sparse but sufficiently connected to capture meaningful interactions.
-These properties enable message passing and preserve modality signals.
+\textbf{Constructed Graph Properties.} Table~\ref{tab:graphstats} summarizes the reduced feature dimensions $p_i^*$ for each omics modality ($i = 1, 2, 3$), which correspond to the number of nodes $|V_i|$ in the constructed directed weighted graphs.
+The resulting feature sets range from roughly 150 to 900 nodes, reflecting adaptive compression across datasets.
+The table also reports edge counts $|E_i|$.
+The learned graphs remain sparse, with edge-to-node ratios $m_i = |E_i|/{p_i^*}$ between two and nine, yet are sufficiently connected to preserve modality-specific structure.
+These properties enable effective message passing in downstream GNNs while maintaining computational efficiency.